kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 For WebView based apps this is all that’s needed to integrate with the panelist tracking.
 These cookies are then sent for the JavaScript or image-loading tracking done on the webpages of your site.
 That said, you do not need to make any requests from your app like the ones native apps do by *sendTagWithCategories* etc.

 **Please note that steps 1 and 2 are crucial for a successful implementation in a hybrid app.
-Further more please make sure that your CPID (required parameter) and other optional parameters do match the ones setup in the SIFO-tags implemented by the webpage you wish to track.**
+Further more please make sure that your CPID (required parameter) and other optional parameters do match the ones setup in the Sifo tags implemented by the webpage you wish to track.**

 **Another note: The built-in support for WebView was previously limited to UIWebView.
 However, version 4.X of the framework now only supports WKWebView.
 The support for the deprecated library UIWebView has been removed.

-4\.
-To test the integration with the “Sifo Internet”-app please download either from the App Store.
+5\.
+To test the integration with the “Sifo Internet” app please download it from the App Store.
 When you create a new instance of the framework with trackPanelist: set to TRUE, if so it automatically opens the “Sifo Internet" app to check if you are a logged in respondent.
-You should be redirected back to your own App.
+You should be redirected back to your own app.

 The information about the Sifo application state is stored in the framework.
 If you now close your app fully and reopen it you should not be redirected to the Sifo Internet App.
-In approximately one week later we will check once more if the Sifo Internet App state has changed.
+In approximately two weeks later we will check once more if the Sifo Internet app state has changed.
 If the above redirection works as described the Sifo Internet App integration is working correctly.

 Code implementation